Kylrix/note/PITCH.md

 - Always returns *something* useful—even during outages.

 ## Web3 Without the Buzzwords
-You don’t need to “understand blockchain.”
+You don’t need to “understand the technology.”
 Here’s what you feel:
 - **Persistence** – Your stuff isn’t at the mercy of a single vendor’s mood.
 - **Proof** – Origin and authorship can be verifiable.
 - **Future Freedom** – Portability baked in from day one.